top of page

 Before transferring to Loyola University New Orleans, Marcellé worked as a teaching assistant at a Montessori school, where she supported elementary and middle school students in environments designed to foster independence, curiosity, and meaningful communication.
 That experience continues to shape her trauma-informed and neurodiversity-affirming teaching style, particularly in her work with students who express themselves in diverse and creative ways.

 In addition to her work in education and therapy, Marcellé has long been an advocate for survivors of sexual violence, domestic and dating violence, and stalking.
 As a survivor herself, she has spoken at several events, including serving as the keynote speaker for New Orleans’ Take Back the Night March Against Sexual Violence.
 Alongside her mother, she co-created stopsexualassault.org, a survivor-centered educational platform that laid the foundation for Voicelore—a nonprofit currently in development to address gender-based violence through music.
-Her advocacy is rooted in a deep belief that survivors deserve space, autonomy, and the tools to reclaim their stories on their own terms.
+Her advocacy is rooted in a deep belief that survivors and their allies deserve the tools to speak out through songs.

 That same belief in reclamation and self-expression shaped her collaboration with Grammy-winning producer Devine Evans on a sexual assault awareness project.
 The creative process led to profound personal reflection, revealing how both trauma and neurodivergence had shaped her vocal freedom, stage confidence, and internal narrative.
 This work helped her reconnect with her voice and clarify her mission as a musician, educator, and activist: to help others explore, heal, and express themselves through music in ways that honor their minds, bodies, and stories.